 There are two basic types of project management solutions; Cloud-based project management software and on-premise software.
 On-premise project management software offers a wide variety of tools and features you need to effectively manage both simple and complex enterprise-level projects.

 While cloud-based project management tools are widely used by small businesses and startups, on-premise solutions are mostly tailored for medium- and large-sized enterprises.

-While the main difference between on-premise software and cloud-based solutions is the server they are deployed on, the former actually offers a few slightly different features and tools compared to the latter.
+While the main difference between on-premise software and cloud-based solutions is the server they are deployed on, on-premise solutions offer many different features and tools compared to cloud-based solutions.

 Full-featured on-premise solutions provide you with the tools to help monitor projects from a strategic perspective.
 They help you streamline all connected tasks and projects your team is working on.
 This is in an effort to improve the efficiency and productivity of everyone involved.

 Many common features and tools that come with on-premise software solutions are not that different from cloud-based project management services.
 These features include project portfolio management (PPM), task management, resource management, file sharing, scheduling, instant messaging, video conferencing, third-party app integrations and conclusive security measures.

 This is one of the core features of enterprise-level on-premise project management software.
 PPM features allow for easy resource allocation to maximize efficiency and productivity.
 It is a form of collaborative tool that enables you to schedule the availability and usage of certain apps and tools so that processes don’t get bogged down.
 All team members can perform their assigned tasks without having to wait for a particular resource to become available.

 PPM is especially useful to organizations that handle multiple projects at a time, as it gives them the ability to balance their workloads and centralize the projects for optimal efficiency.
 It also gives users a complete view of what they’re working on so they can prioritize certain aspects of a project that need their immediate attention.